 That’s why looking at the carb count of a food item is a quick way to see if it something is high in sugar.
 Trying to stay within the 20 to 35 carb count a day has been key for me to be able to say no to sugar on a regular basis.

-I had to ask myself if there was something I was allowing in my diet that was sabotaging my desire to be healthy?
+I had to ask myself if there was something I had allowed in my diet that was sabotaging my desire to be healthy?

 I began to really try to decipher all the different names and forms of sugar.
 This meant I had to face the fact that even so-called healthy forms of sugar could be a trigger for me.

-In order for me to be able to get a handle on my over consumption of sugar, I had to understand that for me besides the cutting out of simple carbs like breads, pasta, and sweet treats, I would also have to take a look at the complex carbs I was overly consuming.
+In order for me to be able to get a handle on my over-consumption of sugar, I had to understand that for me besides the cutting out of simple carbs like bread, pasta, and sweet treats, I would also have to take a look at the complex carbs I was overly consuming.

 Although complex carbs in the form of certain vegetables and fruits are a better choice because they have a higher amount of fiber.
 It didn’t mean I could have an unlimited amount of these.

 It’s not just about eating so-called “healthy” foods.
 For example, people will have a sugar-laden granola bar and think they are making a good choice.
 After all, we’ve been indoctrinated to believe that white sugar is bad but that other forms of sugar are ok.